Ninja-Vikash/JavaScript-BrainStorming/README.md

     });
 }

-// Pass value for getting table
+// Pass value for getting the table
 Table(132)
 ```